The Complete Ecommerce SEO Guide for Beginners

 For example, “dietary-dog-food.jpg” is a better file name than “IMG_1245.jpg.”

 And third, make sure you’re using compressed images.
-Because large images can slow down page loading.
+Because large images can slow down your page speed.

 Include Unique Content on Each Page

-So, here’s the template you should follow for each element on the product page:
+So, here’s a template you can follow for each element on the product page:

 • Product name: Use the specific product name, for example, “Pedigree Complete Nutrition Grilled Steak, Dry Dog Food.”
-Don’t just say “Pedigree.”
+Don’t just say “Pedigree Dog Food.”

 • Product description: Write a short (50 to 100 words) description highlighting the key features and benefits of that particular product.
 Don’t just copy generic descriptions.

-• Features: List the specific features of that product, including details like ingredients, nutritional facts, health benefits, etc. Don’t just list the same generic features for every product.
+• Features: List the specific features of that product, including details like ingredients, nutritional facts, and health benefits.
+Don’t just list the same generic features for every product.

 An infographic showing a product page template